 Established in 1977, the Parks and Recreation Department originally served a population of merely 2,000.
-Through robust community planning, today more than 70,000 residents now enjoy 105 miles of trails, 54 well-planned parks and just under 6,000 acres of open space that define the region’s most prominent features.
+Through robust community planning, today more than 80,000 residents now enjoy 110 miles of trails, 55 well-planned parks and nearly 6,700 acres of open space that define the region's most prominent features.

 National publications like Money magazine, American City and County and others have listed Castle Rock as a great place to live and raise a family, and Douglas County is frequently named among the healthiest community in the nation.
 This tasks the department with maintaining strong parks and recreation services.

 The annual operating and capital budget for the department is approximately $18 million.
 Staff consists of 55 full-time employees and nearly 500 seasonal employees.
 In addition to parks, open space and trails, the department manages:

 - a maintenance service center

 - inline hockey, tennis and pickleball courts